biswajit2sen/Comparing_different_models_for_sentiment_analysis/README.md

 # Sentiment_analysis_amazon_fine_food_review
-In this Project I am trying to compare different types to models for sentiment analysis of reviews given by users for different products in amazon.
+In this Project I am trying to compare the performance of different models for sentiment analysis of reviews given by users for different products in amazon. <br />
+For preprocessing of reviews refer notebook : preprocessor.ipynb <br />
+For Modle testing refer notebook : models.ipynb <br />

 ## Data Collection
 we get our data from :

+## Conclusion

+## Technology used

-## Data preprocessing
+## Credits

-## Trying with Different model